 - When you get home, use enough of your Lemongrass/Peppermint/Fractionated Coconut Oil blend to cover your to-be-sore area.
 For me that means thighs, hamstrings, and calves.
 I also make sure to cover the area below my calves, because I have a tendency to get tendonitis there (remember the lemongrass is good for repairing ligaments?).

-- Rub the Deep Blue oil over any effected joints.
+- Rub the Soothing Blend over any effected joints.
 For me that means knees.
 If it’s a really rough workout, I put it around my knee-cap and behind my knee.
-Then wash your hands well to prevent getting the tingly/cooling Peppermint and Deep Blue on sensitive areas.
+Then wash your hands well to prevent getting the tingly/cooling Peppermint and the Soothing blend on sensitive areas.

 - Cover it up (like put your workout pants back on), and wait a few minutes (maybe more like 15 minutes) for the oils to fully absorb into your skin.
 I do my stretches, get a snack, log my workout, etc. Then you can take your shower and move on with your day.
 You could apply the oils after your shower just as easily.
 But…as much as I love the way this blend makes me feel, the smell can be quite overpowering.
 I prefer to get it in my body then get rid of the smell.